Does your Lead-to-Order process produce repeatable, scalable revenue?

 L2O Index Score

-Your Lead-to-Order maturity score across all six architectural dimensions — precisely where you sit on the 0–4 scale.
-Every dimension rated against companies at your stage and in your sector.
-No opinions.
-Data.
+Your Lead-to-Order maturity score across all six architectural dimensions — precisely where you sit on the 0–4 scale, benchmarked against companies at your stage and in your sector.
+This is also your AI readiness position.
+Below 2.0 means the architecture is not ready for AI agent deployment.
+At 3.0 and above, AI will multiply a system that already works.

 Revenue Machine Gap Analysis

-Exactly what is required to reach 3.0+ across all six dimensions.
+Exactly what is required to reach 3.0 and above across all six dimensions.
 Not a wish list.
-A sequenced specification of what must be built, in what order, to reach Revenue Machine.
+A sequenced specification of what must be built, in what order — including the specific gaps currently preventing reliable CRM adoption and causing AI investment to underdeliver.

 Specific Architectural Findings